davetron5000/angular-rails-book/bootstrap.md

 *(Note that previous version of `bootstrap-sass-official` would've required you to required `bootstrap.css` and not `_bootstrap.css`.
 Seems that the maintainers are flip-flopping on their naming conventions).*

-The reason these `require` lines are so long is due to an “impedence mismatch” between Bower and the Rails asset pipeline.
+The reason these `require` lines are so long is due to an “impedance mismatch” between Bower and the Rails asset pipeline.
 Bower isn't much more than a simple way to download a Git repository, and there isn't much standardization across various front-end components.